 Dangers of less medical care and being around triggers

-Less dangers due to 24 hour care
+Fewer dangers due to 24-hour care

-Less dangers due to 24 hour care
+Fewer dangers due to 24-hour care

 Around 7 days - potentially longer as patients are experiencing severe side effects